Quick overview:

 Windows XP Autostart: Programs and drivers are simply placed in the Autostart folder after installation and appear every time the system is started.
 This can be useful in many cases, but is often annoying, as you can open the program when you need it by double-clicking on it.
 Above all, however, memory and processor resources are eaten up, which are then no longer available for other applications.

-So it is always advisable to use Start > All programs > Autostart to check this folder and delete anything superfluous if necessary.
+It is therefore always advisable to check this folder via Start > All programs > Autostart and delete anything superfluous if necessary.
 This will also speed up the loading process.

 But what if this folder is already empty and some programs are still stored in the bottom right-hand corner of the taskbar, for example?
 These programs are stored in a hidden Autostart folder in the Windows registry.
 You do not need to go there directly to prevent these programs from starting.
 Proceed as follows: